addyh/acs-challenge/readme.md

 ```
 Now, restart the apache process.

 Then run the following lines of code  from within the `/acs-app/` directory to create all of the files and directories that were too large to include in the git repository.
-Also make sure that you have NodeJS, npm  and Composer installed on the server.
+Also make sure that you have npm and Composer installed on the server.

 ```
+composer update
 npm install
 npm run prod
-composer update
 ```

 Then simply open a browser to http://localhost:80 or whichever port and server name you specified above.